Shafi Goldwasser

-Shafrira Goldwasser (שפרירה גולדווסר; born 1959) is an Israeli-American computer scientist.
+Shafrira Goldwasser (שפרירה גולדווסר; born November 14, 1959) is an Israeli-American computer scientist.
 She is the RSA Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology, a professor of mathematical sciences at the Weizmann Institute of Science, the former director of the Simons Institute for the Theory of Computing, and co-founder and chief scientist of Duality Technologies.
-In 2012, she won the ACM Turing Award.
+In 2012, she and Silvio Micali won the ACM Turing Award.

 Education and early life

-Goldwaseer was born in New York City and grew up in Tel Aviv.
+Goldwasser was born in New York City and grew up in Tel Aviv.
 She later returned to the US and obtained her bachelor's degree in 1979 in mathematics and science from Carnegie Mellon.
 She received a master's degree in 1981 and PhD in 1984 from Berkeley advised by Manuel Blum.

 While at Berkeley, Goldwasser worked on cryptography and algorithmic number theory.
 She and Blum proposed the Blum-Goldwasser cryptosystem.
 Along with Silvio Micali, also a student at Berkeley at the time, she introduced the notion of probabilistic encryption where one message can be encrypted probabilistically to many different ciphertexts, which is more resistant to chosen-plaintext attacks.